bread is a traditional sweet desert bread, popular in the cooler fall and early

 winter months, with a flavor reminiscent of a pumpkin pie!
 It's very easy to

-make and you'll be surprised how good it tastes!
+make and you will be surprised how good it tastes!
 You can even use this to make

 pumpkin muffins; just use a muffin pan instead of a bread loaf pan!
 This is such

-an easy recipe for pumpkin bread and yet you'll getr rave reviewes from all who
+an easy recipe for pumpkin bread and yet you will getr rave reviewes from all who

 try them.
 If you cannot get a pie pumpkin , or canned pumpkin, you can